-school 62% (2019) (2021) 92% (2022) 70.5% Staff feel that school is safe 88% (2019) (2021) 63% (2022) 100% Review of master schedules reflect 100 % of students have access to and are enrolled in a broad course of study.
+school 62% (2019)

+Staff feel that school

+is safe 88% (2019)

+Review of master schedules reflect 100 % of students have access to and are enrolled in a broad course of study.

 A review of Designated and Integrated ELD implementation, multi-tiered systems of support, and extended learning opportunities indicate 100% of unduplicated pupils receive targeted intervention and support.

 A review of IEP implementation indicates 100% of students with disabilities receive access to programs and are provided required services.

 Our district remains committed to maintaining a safe school where students can be academically successful.
 We have implemented Positive Behavior Intervention and Supports and Social Emotional learning.
-The district will employee a contracted school psychologist/counselor to assist with Social Emotional learning and related issues.
+The district will employee a contracted school psychologist/counselor, part time social worker to assist with Social Emotional learning and related issues.
 We will continue to implement the Success for All reading intervention program this year and iReady reading and math.
 We will continue to monitor students' progress through local measures and state assessments.